thumbmarkjs/thumbmarkjs/README.md

 ThumbmarkJS is open source (MIT).

+🙏 Please don't do evil.
+ThumbmarkJS is meant to be used for good.
+We use this at work to prevent scammers and spammers.

 ## Demo page

 You can help this project by visiting the demo page that **logs your fingerprint for analysis**.
 The logged fingerprint data is only used to improve this library.
 Visit the page from the link: [Show and log my fingerprint](https://www.thumbmarkjs.com/)